capnproto/capnproto/doc/install.md

 * Windows - MinGW-w64
 * Windows - Visual C++

-**Windows users:** Cap'n Proto requires Visual Studio 2015 Update 3 or newer.
+**Windows users:** Cap'n Proto requires Visual Studio 2017 or newer.
 All features of Cap'n Proto -- including serialization, dynamic API, RPC, and schema parser -- are now supported.

 **Mac OS X users:** You should use the latest Xcode with the Xcode command-line